 Organisations can apply for up to two years’ funding with grants awarded usually between £5,000 - £7,000 in value per year.

-If you already hold a grant from us you can apply in this round provided that your current grant ends in 2023 – if it does not end until 2024 then I’m afraid you are unable to apply.
+If you already hold a grant from us you can apply in 2024 provided that your current funding ends in 2024 – if it does not end until 2025 then I’m afraid you are unable to apply.

-If you applied before and were unsuccessful you can still apply in this round.
+If you applied before and were unsuccessful you can still apply.